Management · May 17, 2024

 Promote diversity

-To continue gaining internal support for diversity, seek out stellar examples.
+Get internal support for diversity by seeking out stellar examples.
 What teams experienced great performance on a project?
 What group saved the company money?
 Who won back one or more highly dissatisfied customers?
-If diverse groups drove these wins, share this fact through your monthly newsletter, intranet or company meetings.
-You could create case studies of the high-performing groups and share these with other managers.

-The benefits of cultural diversity in business are far-ranging, and it can help your company in ways that reflects your specific needs.
-Maybe you need teams with a broader set of perspectives to problem-solve more creatively.
-Perhaps you're looking to create a more inclusive environment that fosters employee happiness.
-Or maybe you're looking to expand globally and need employees who understand a wider range of international markets.
-If you build a business case for diversity that's unique to your organization, you can hopefully hasten adoption and see results faster.
+The benefits of cultural diversity in business are far-ranging, and it can help your company in ways that reflect your specific needs.
+Maybe you need teams with a broader set of perspectives to solve problems more creatively.
+Perhaps you're looking to create a more inclusive environment that fosters women in leadership or general employee happiness.

 Insights